mathew-j-davis/shuttle/readme.md

 ### Logging and Notifications
 - Comprehensive logging with configurable levels to syslog and file
-- Hierarchy logging shows call chains in DEBUG mode using `@with_logger` decorator
+- Hierarchy logging shows call chains in DEBUG mode using function-level loggers
 - Email notifications for errors, suspect files, and process completion
-- Logger injection pattern provides consistent logging across all modules
+- Logger injection pattern using `logging_options` parameter provides consistent logging across all modules

 ### Concurrency and Single Instance
 - Uses `ProcessPoolExecutor` for parallel file processing